Nepal president dissolves parliament, new election in November

 It said the decision was made on the recommendation of the cabinet headed by caretaker Prime Minister Oli, whose December 2020 dissolution of parliament sparked weeks of protests and was reversed by the Supreme Court as unconstitutional in February.

-There was no immediate comment from political parties about the latest move.
+Prakash Sharan Mahat, a senior leader of the opposition Nepali Congress party said they will launch a political and legal fight against the move.

+Oli, 69, says fresh elections could end the political confusion of recent months.
+Elections could be held despite the pandemic, he told reporters on Friday.

-Nepal is battling a deadly second wave of the pandemic and is reporting 8,207 new infections on average each day.
+Nepal is battling a deadly second wave of the pandemic and is reporting more than 8,000 new infections on average each day.

+On Friday, the country said it had recorded 497,052 infections and 6,024 coronavirus-related deaths since the pandemic began, according to government data.

 Our Standards: The Thomson Reuters Trust Principles.